mondal-arpita/Neutrino-Mass-Variation/README.md

 # Neutrino-Mass-Variation
-COdes for the "Late-Time Cosmic Acceleration from Coupled Higgs and Neutrino Mass Variation"
+Codes for the "Late-Time Cosmic Acceleration from Coupled Higgs and Neutrino Mass Variation"